This review was published in the August 2015 volume of the Journal of Global Christianity.

 Disciple people to conversion, not vice versa.

-The new way of doing ministry should be (Chapter 12):
+The new way of doing ministry should include the following (Chapter 12):

 All of these are wonderful suggestions.
 But are they new?
 What book on prayer does not make prayer the highest priority?
 Who does not mentor someone so they can be a mentor?
 Who does not think through whom to disciple?

-None of what are listed above are bad and they seem wise.
+None of the principles listed above are bad and they seem wise.
 Starting with creation makes sense for someone with no background in Christian faith.
 Focusing on a few disciples sounds good.
 But – are these Jesus’ strategies?
 Are these the only ones?

 There are many problems with this kind of “Jesus only” or Jesus model hermeneutic.
 It elevates Jesus’ words above the rest of the Bible.
 As an evangelical that is a problem, since all Scripture is inspired by God.
 The real question is: Should we take a “Gospels-centered” approach to ministry and our reading of the Bible?